geodynamics/Rayleigh/index.rst

 using the anelastic or Boussinesq approximations.
 Derivatives in Rayleigh are calculated using a spectral transform scheme.
 Spherical harmonics are used as basis functions in the horizontal direction.
-Chebyshev polynomials are employed in radius.
+Chebyshev polynomials or finite-differences are employed in radius.
 Time-stepping is accomplished using the semi-implicit Crank-Nicolson method for the linear terms, and the Adams-Bashforth method for the nonlinear terms.
 Both methods are second-order in time.